NZMSA/2016-Module-2/6. Source Control/readme.md

 ![Copy Files](img/copy_files.PNG)

-Back to cmd, type `git status` and you will see that there are many files are 'untracked'
+Back to cmd go into the newly created repo folder (e.g. `cd moodify`) and type `git status` and you will see that there are many files are 'untracked'
-(Hint: Make sure you are inside the project folder - cd moodify)
+(Hint: Make sure you are inside the project folder or else you'll get an error)

 ![Git Status](img/git_status.PNG)